 - Heavy rifle overall at 8.5 lbs, especially for a synthetic stock

-- A plethora of aftermarket accessories available
+- Lots of accessories and customization options available

 4. Benjamin Marauder (The KING)